 - The frontages along Ferrier Street, Morie Street and Edgel Street should have a modern industrial and business character, with provision for more attractive and well-designed streetscapes and active frontages.
 To support the development of a food and drinks sector, food and drinks uses will be appropriate in these frontages where they are ancillary to a related industrial use.
-Access and servicing of the industrial units within the cluster must not be compromised as a result of such uses. - The massing and scale of development should be well integrated with its surroundings and provide articulation and variety to create visual relief along key frontages. - 4.79 Movement Proposals should allow for a connection across Swandon Way to the Gasholder cluster (WT4) with a new pedestrian/ cyclist crossing that would provide a direct and safe connection to Old York Road and Wandsworth Town Station.
+Access and servicing of the industrial units within the cluster must not be compromised as a result of such uses. - The massing and scale of development should be well integrated with its surroundings and provide articulation and variety to create visual relief along key frontages. - 4.79 Movement Proposals should allow for a connection to a proposed new pedestrian/ cyclist crossing, across Swandon Way to the Gasholder cluster (WT4).
+This connection should be either through or to the south of Morie Street Studios and, would provide a direct and safe connection to Old York Road and Wandsworth Town Station.
 Careful design of proposals adjacent to Swandon Way will be required to accommodate this street level pedestrian connection towards the Gasholder cluster, potentially arranged as an archway to maximise workspace accommodation and act as a natural buffer to vehicle noise from Swandon Way. - 4.80 Context The scale of development should take into account the historic character of the buildings fronting Old York Road and the setting of the Old York Road Conservation Area and should consider the residential amenity of these properties, with any taller development located towards the northern edges.
 A taller element would be appropriate in the north-western corner, adjacent to the railway line. - 4.81 Nature There is an opportunity to use any roof spaces in new development as green spaces that should enhance biodiversity.

-- 4.82 Heritage Asset - The locally listed Alma Tavern Public House is located on a prominent corner to the south east of the site, so its significance should be enhanced by future development in its setting. - 4.83 Building heights - In accordance with the tall building maps in Appendix 2, part of the site is located in tall building zone TB-G1d-03.
-The maximum appropriate height range for the zone is 7 to 15 storeys, and the maximum appropriate height range for the site must be in accordance with the tall building maps in Appendix 2.
-The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+- 4.82 Heritage Asset The locally listed Alma Tavern Public House is located on a prominent corner to the south east of the site, so its significance should be enhanced by future development in its setting. - 4.83 Building Heights - In accordance with the tall building maps in Appendix 2, part of the site is located in tall building zone TB-G1d-03.
+The maximum appropriate height range for the zone is 7 to 15 storeys, and the maximum appropriate height range for the site should be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and should be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
 Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).